 - What caused the disaster?

 Details of the test that resulted in the worst nuclear power plant accident in history.

 The story of the heroic liquidators tasked with dealing with the radioactive aftermath of the disaster.

-Construction of the sarcophagus that encases Unit 4 of the Chernobyl Nuclear Power Plant and progress of the New Safe Confinement shelter.
+Construction of the sarcophagus that encases Unit 4 of the Chernobyl Nuclear Power Plant.

 - Radiation levels

 Radiation levels in the Chernobyl exclusion zone now and then and the effect of the nuclear disaster on visitors today.